michaelmcarthur/GoogleGeocode-HASS/README.md

 name (Optional): A name to display on the sensor.
 The default is “Google Geocode"

 options (Optional): Select what level of address information you want.
 Choices are 'street', 'city', or 'both'.
 The default is “street"

+zone (Optional): Select if you want to display which zone you are in rather that an address.
+Display address when 'not_home'.
+Choices are 'yes' or 'no' default is 'yes'.